Citadel-sh/citadel-sh.github.io/_posts/2021-01-13-dviav2-jailbreak-detection-solutions.markdown

 categories: "reverse-engineering"
 permalink: /:categories/:path
 ---
 [DIVA-v2](https://github.com/prateek147/DVIA-v2) is a widely distributed iOS application used in the mobile security space to demonstrate vulnerabilities within iOS.
-In this article weâ€™ll show you how to circumvent the jailbreak detection exercises.
+In this article we'll show you how to circumvent the jailbreak detection exercises.

 Jailbreak detection and circumvention can be implemented in a variety of ways.
 This post will teach you how to use the LLDB debugger and provides basic insight into the required ARM assembly needed to bypass DVIA-v2's jailbreak detection techniques.
 It should be noted that there are many ways to solve these challenges and this is not the only way.